Tag&Tab: Pretraining Data Detection in Large Language Models Using Keyword-Based Membership Inference Attack: Related Work

 {

 }

 where \(N\) is the number of tokens, and \(P(t_i \mid t_1, \ldots, t_{i-1})\) is the conditional probability of the \(i\)-th token given its preceding tokens.
-The attack relies on the assumption that a lower perplexity indicates that the text is more familiar to the model, suggesting it may be part of the training set.
-The \textit{Zlib attack}, as presented in the paper of Carlini et al. ~\cite{carlini2021extracting}, infers membership based on calculating the ratio between the log-likelihood of the text's and its Zlib compression length.
-Newer attacks, such as the \textit{Neighbor attack}\cite{mattern2023membership}, use a different language model than the target model in order to change selected words from a given text to create new sentences, noted as neighbors' sentences, and then calculate the ratio between the original text's perplexity and the perplexity of its neighbors' sentences.
+The attack assumes that lower perplexity indicates a text is more familiar to the model, suggesting it was part of the training set.
+The \textit{Zlib attack}~\cite{carlini2021extracting}, infers membership by calculating the ratio of a text's log-likelihood to its Zlib compression length.
+Newer attacks, such as the \textit{Neighbor attack}~\cite{mattern2023membership}, modify selected words in a given text using a different language model to generate 'neighbor' sentences, then compare the original text's perplexity to that of its neighbors.
 Although the Neighbor attack showed some success, its computational cost is very high compared to other known methods.
-Attacks that outperform the Neighbor attack, with low computational requirements, are the \textit{Min-K}\%~\cite{shi2023detecting}, and \textit{Min-K\%++}~\cite{zhang2024min} methods which focus on the least confident predictions from the model's output.
+More computationally efficient attacks that outperform the Neighbor attack include \textit{Min-K}\%~\cite{shi2023detecting}, and \textit{Min-K\%++}~\cite{zhang2024min}, which focus on the least confident model predictions.
 Min-K\% calculates the average of the lowest k\% probabilities from the model's output, and Min-K\%++ extends this by normalizing token log probabilities using the mean and variance.
-Lastly, two recently published attacks are \textit{RECALL}~\cite{xie2024recall}, which measures the relative change in log-likelihood when conditioning the target text on non-member prefixes, and \textit{DC-PDD}~\cite{zhang2024pretraining}, which calibrates token probabilities using divergence from a reference corpus, effectively mitigating the impact of high-frequency tokens.
-Although each of the above attacks has been shown to be successful on some datasets and models, their performance was inconsistent across the examined datasets and models in each study.
+Lastly, two recently published attacks are \textit{ReCaLL}~\cite{xie2024recall}, which measures the relative change in log-likelihood when conditioning the target text on non-member prefixes, and \textit{DC-PDD}~\cite{zhang2024pretraining}, which calibrates token probabilities using divergence from a reference corpus, effectively mitigating the impact of high-frequency tokens.
+While each of these attacks has demonstrated success on some datasets and models, their performance remains inconsistent across different studies.
 However, recent research performed by Maini et al.~\cite{maini2024llm} showed that aggregating the results of multiple MIAs improves the accuracy of dataset membership inference.
-Although this is promising, based on their findings, we conclude that the success of this aggregated approach and its use in real-world scenarios relies on improved MIAs, and specifically, attacks capable of obtaining AUC results greater than 50\%.
+While promising, these findings suggest that the success of this aggregated approach in real-world scenarios depends on improved MIAs, meaning attacks achieving AUC scores above 0.5.